LukasWoodtli/WebPage/content/modern_cpp_design.md

       : spImpl_(new FunctorHandler<Functor, Fun>(fun))
     { }

-*"The two template parameter sets are necessary: The `template <typename R, class TList>` stands for the class template `Functor`, and `template <typename Fun>` stands for the parameter that the constructor itself takes. [...] is known as an 'out-of-class member template definition'.”*
+*"The two template parameter sets are necessary: The `template <typename R, class TList>` stands for the class template `Functor`, and `template <typename Fun>` stands for the parameter that the constructor itself takes. [...] is known as an 'out-of-class member template definition'."*

 ### Argument and Return Type Conversions